khanh14ph/SpeechCrawler/README.md

 Once you have that, you can use the following to access age-restricted videos' captions like so.
 Put the cookies.txt file in the same folder as run.sh

-Change the Language in run.sh to the language you want to download.
+# In run.sh file

-Put the keyword in name_lst folder, as I put
+Change BASE_DIR, DATABASE_DIR, LANGUGAE as you want Put the keyword in name_lst folder, as I put
 ```
 bash run.sh